| « Princes Freeway, LavertonLaverton Signal Box » |

 1983 saw the electrification of the Werribee line, and the end of railcars and diesel hauled local trains to Werribee In 1985 the signalling at Laverton was altered again, with the opening of the line to Westona.
 In 1986 remote control was provided from Newport.

 By 1991 only a goods platform, loop siding, and short dead end remained of the yard.
-Construction of the parallel Standard Gauge line from 1994 removed these, with today only a single loop siding remains.
-This remaining siding is unelectrified and is currently unavailable for traffic.
-The parallel Standard Gauge line runs around the loop siding.
+Construction of the parallel Standard Gauge line from 1994 removed these, leaving only a single loop siding.
+This remaining siding was unelectrified and was unavailable for traffic, with the parallel Standard Gauge line running around the loop siding.

 In 2008 it was announced that Laverton would be provided with a third platform to permit the running of trains starting and ending at the station during peak times.
 It is intended for the new platform to be built on the loop siding, with the two main lines to be slewed to run between the new platform and the current island platform, eliminating sharp slews at each end of the station for the west (up) line.
 The dock platform will be the current southern face, with a new line constructed from it east to Laverton Loop on the Altona line.
 The Princes Highway bridge will require undercutting to fit the extra track.